KING TUT IN MUNICH

 10 and 16 euros respectively.
 A family ticket is available for two adults

 and as many children as you can prove under 14 for 39 € weekdays,

 49 € weekends.
 Tickets will have a specific entry time, but you

 can stay as long as you like.
 And of course, there’s a shop where

-you can take home your own ancient Egyptian King Tutankahmun artifact
+you can take home your own ancient Egyptian King Tutankhamen artifact

 replicas to create your own tomb for the ages.
 With the advantage of

 no curses attached.
 The Olympic Park event arena is on the north west

 side of Munich, a short underground ride from the main train station.